 The Gillings School doctoral degrees help students develop research and teaching skills through coursework, doctoral research, practice opportunities and preliminary doctoral examinations.

-The Doctor of Philosophy in Biostatistics and Medicate Doctorate dual degree provides advanced, research-oriented training in theory and methodology of biostatistics to prepare individuals for careers in academia, government and industry.
+The Doctor of Philosophy in Biostatistics provides advanced, research-oriented training in theory and methodology of biostatistics to prepare individuals for careers in academia, government and industry.

 Doctor of Philosophy (PhD) in Environmental Sciences and Engineering

 The Doctor of Philosophy in Environmental Sciences and Engineering is a terminal degree intended for students with a strong background in the sciences or engineering who are interested in careers in basic and applied research, education, advanced practice and management in the field of environmental sciences and engineering.